 To figure out what COPD stage you’re currently in, your doctor may use the GOLD System and the BODE Index.
 The GOLD System uses the metrics from your spirometry to place COPD into stages, and the BODE Index takes your body mass index, airflow obstruction, difficulty breathing and exercise tolerance to place COPD into stages.

 Management of Stable COPD

 Because COPD affects everyone differently and at different rates of progression, developing an individualized treatment plan is important in the management of COPD.
-Your doctor will keep track of your stable COPD symptoms, and he may consider future risks.
+Your doctor will keep track of your stable COPD symptoms, and he or she may consider future risks.

 You and your doctor will work together to develop the best COPD treatment plan for you.
-You plan may include treatments to reduce or relieve symptoms, improve your quality of life, increase exercise tolerance, slow disease progression, prevent and treat flare-ups and improve overall health.
+Your plan may include treatments to reduce or relieve symptoms, improve your quality of life, increase exercise tolerance, slow disease progression, prevent and treat flare-ups and improve overall health.

 Pharmacological COPD Treatment

 Your doctor will likely prescribe medications and inhalers to help you breathe with more ease.
 Bronchodilators are often prescribed for people with COPD.
 Typically, bronchodilators are taken through an inhaler, so the medication goes straight into your lungs.
 Bronchodilators are a type of medicine used to relax your airways, which helps them stay open.